 There are many other ways an employer may ultimately be held responsible for failing to provide a safe workplace to its employees.
 It is important that you consult with an attorney who can help you analyze the facts and circumstances surrounding your injury and tell you whether you may be entitled to compensation.

-5 Employee Rights After a Workplace Injury
+5 Employee Rights After a Non-Subscriber Work Injury in TX

-After a workplace injury, it is crucial to understand that you have legal rights.
+After a work injury, it is crucial to understand that you have legal rights.
 Employers will often pressure employees to take certain actions after an injury that can ultimately harm the employee’s claim.
 Here are just some of the basic rights that all employees should keep in mind:

 - Your employer is required by law to notify you that it does not carry workers’ compensation.
 For example, this information can be stated in an employee handbook or posted on an employee bulletin board.